 Hunting, trapping and wildlife viewing is responsible for approximately 2.5% of BC's gross domestic product (2003 data; Service BC 2005).
-Athough specific data for Roosevelt elk hunting are not available, studies from other jurisdictions suggest that resident and non-resident elk hunters spend \$440 and \$1800 respectively, per trip in local communities (nominal 2012 US dollars; Koontz and Loomis [2005]).
+Athough specific data for Roosevelt elk hunting are not available, studies from other jurisdictions suggest that resident and non-resident elk hunters spend \$440 and \$1,800 respectively, per trip in local communities (nominal 2012 US dollars; Koontz and Loomis [2005]).
 This spending does not include direct licence revenue, guide-outfitter fees, indirect economic benefits or regional impacts.

 Roosevelt elk populations can also generate direct economic losses, primarily through damage to agricultural crops and impacts to establishing forest stands.

 These costs are difficult to assess and have not been comprehensively estimated in BC or elsewhere.
-Wildlife managers work to mitigate conflicts with traffic safety, agricultural crop depredation and forest management where opportunities are identified.
+Wildlife managers work to mitigate conflicts with traffic safety, agricultural crop depredation and forest managment where conflicts are identified and practicable opportunities to mitigate exist.